dsaunders88/ds-blog-11ty/src/now.md

 permalink: /now/index.html
 ---

 I’m Daniel Saunders, a Midwesterner in Los Angeles.
 This site is meant to be a (probably infrequent) chronicle of the things I’m reading and thinking about.
+Get in touch at [my email](mailto:daniel.thomas.saunders@gmail).

 ## Projects